LucaDeSiena/MuRAT/README.md

 Citing MuRAT
 --------------

-If you use MuRAT for your research and publications, please consider citing it:
+If you use MuRAT for your research and publications, please consider citing the first release of the code, published as:

+*De Siena, L., C. Thomas, and R. Aster.
+"Multi-scale reasonable attenuation tomography analysis (MuRAT): An imaging algorithm designed for volcanic regions."
+Journal of volcanology and geothermal research 277 (2014): 22-35.*

 Disclaimer